Edward O. Thorp

 Edward Oakley Thorp (born August 14, 1932) is an American mathematics professor, author, hedge fund manager, and blackjack researcher.
 He pioneered the modern applications of probability theory, including the harnessing of very small correlations for reliable financial gain.

 Thorp is the author of Beat the Dealer, which mathematically proved that the house advantage in blackjack could be overcome by card counting.
 He also developed and applied effective hedge fund techniques in the financial markets, and collaborated with Claude Shannon in creating the first wearable computer.

 Thorp received his Ph.D. in mathematics from the University of California, Los Angeles in 1958, and worked at the Massachusetts Institute of Technology (MIT) from 1959 to 1961.
-He was a professor of mathematics from 1961 to 1965 at New Mexico State University, and then joined the University of California, Irvine where he was a professor of mathematics from 1965 to 1977 and a professor of mathematics and finance from 1977 to 1982.
+He was a professor of mathematics from 1961 to 1965 at New Mexico State University.
+He then joined the University of California, Irvine where he was a professor of mathematics from 1965 to 1977 and a professor of mathematics and finance from 1977 to 1982.

 Background

 Thorp was born in Chicago, but moved to southern California in his childhood.
-He had an early aptitude for science, and often tinkered with experiments of his own creation.
+He had an early aptitude for science and often tinkered with experiments of his own creation.
 He was one of the youngest amateur radio operators when he was certified at age 12.
-Thorp went on to win scholarships by doing well in chemistry and physics competitions (one instance led him to meeting President Truman), ultimately electing to go to UC Berkeley for his undergraduate degree.
+Thorp went on to win scholarships by excelling in chemistry and physics competitions (one instance led him to meet President Truman), ultimately choosing to attend UC Berkeley for his undergraduate degree.
 However, he transferred to UCLA after one year, majoring in physics.
 This was eventually followed by a PhD in Mathematics at UCLA.
 He met his future wife Vivian during his first year at UCLA.
 They married in January 1956.